 - 2 tablespoons olive oil

-- In another bowl, whisk the egg with the ice water until combined.
-Incorporate the egg mixture into the flour until the mixture binds together and forms a rough ball (you may need to gently knead the ball to incorporate the last of the flour).
+Incorporate the water into the flour until the mixture binds together and forms a rough ball (you may need to gently knead the ball to incorporate the last of the flour).

-- Divide the ball in two, roll each half into a ball, and then flatten each ball into a disk.
-Wrap each disk in plastic wrap and chill for 30 minutes.
+Form the dough into a ball, and then flatten into a disk.
+Wrap in plastic wrap and chill for 30 minutes.

-- Stir in the kale and corn, and then cook until the kale is softened and wilted, about 3 minutes.
-Season with salt and pepper.
-Allow kale/corn mixture to cool for 15 minutes.
+Stir in the kale and corn, and then cook until the kale is softened and wilted, about 3 minutes.
+Season with the chopped herbs, salt, and pepper.
+Allow kale/corn mixture to cool for 10 minutes.
 Stir in the feta cheese.

-- On a floured surface, roll the dough disks out to a circles slightly larger than 10 inches (25-cm) in diameter.
-Place each disk on a lined sheet pan.
+Make the galette: On a floured surface, roll the dough disk out to a circle about 12 inches (30-cm) in diameter.
+Place on a lined sheet pan.

-- Divide the filling mixture between the two dough circles, starting in center and spreading outwards, leaving about 1 1/2 inches of the outer rim of dough uncovered.
+Starting in center and spreading outwards, spread out the filling, leaving about 2 inches (5cm) of the outer rim of dough uncovered.
 Fold the edges of the dough over the filling.
-Brush the crust with heavy cream.
+Brush the crust with heavy cream or egg wash.